imputnet/cobalt/docs/api-env-variables.md

 the value is a string of cobalt-supported services.

 ### FORCE_LOCAL_PROCESSING
-the value is a string, either `always` or `session`.
+the value is a string: `never` (default), `session`, or `always`.

+when set to `session`, only requests from session (Bearer token) clients will be forced to use on-device processing.

 when set to `always`, all requests will be forced to use on-device processing, no matter the preference.

-when set to `session`, only requests from session (Bearer token) clients will be forced to use on-device processing.

 ## networking
 [*jump to the table*](#networking-vars)